lgbouma/lgbouma.com/content/research.md

 and periodic optical light curves.
 They seem to be explained by clumps of circumstellar material that corotate with the star for weeks to years.
 The origin of this material is unknown.
-These objects deepen our understanding of stellar physics, and are helping to clarify the environments around young, close-in exoplanets.
+These objects deepen our understanding of stellar physics, and help clarify the environments around young, close-in exoplanets.

 {{< expand text="Pandora's click" >}}
 **A Plasma Torus Around a Young Low-Mass Star**